Insulation Rebates

 Customers who receive natural gas service from New Mexico Gas Company, as evidenced by the New Mexico Gas Company residential customer account number, are eligible.

-Improve your home comfort and savings by adding attic or roof insulation in four easy steps:
+Improve your home comfort and savings by adding attic, roof and/or crawl space insulation in four easy steps:

 Find a participating contractor